piotr-zysk/LabIntersectionObserver/projects/pz-scroll-observer/README.md

 # PzScrollObserver

-Easy way to observe vertical scroll position and visibility of particular DOM element.
+Easy way to observe vertical scroll position and changes in visibility of particular DOM element due to page scroll.

 Compatible with all popular browsers.
 (Polyfill not required.)